Where to Stay in Zion National Park: Camping and Lodging

 Lodging in Utah - Roads and Destinations

 Washington, Utah, sits farther away from Zion National Park (approximately 50 minutes).
-On the bright side, working as a connector between different landmarks of Utah and even Nevada, it provides an irresistible stay for those roadtrippers whose next destination is Zion National Park.
+On the bright side, working as a connecting link between different landmarks of Utah and Nevada, it provides an irresistible stay for those roadtrippers whose next destination is Zion National Park.

 • SpringHill Suites by Marriott St. George Washington.
-A little bit more expensive than the Quality Inn hotel, SpringHill Suites by Marriott allures with gorgeous decor, an outdoor pool, a 24-hour gym, and a hot tub.
-Even its location, just off the highway, doesn’t prevent the travelers from enjoying their stay and planning their next day adventures in Zion.
-To be fair, highway’s noise barely penetrates this temporary abode of Utah’s visitors.
+A little bit more expensive than the Quality Inn, SpringHill Suites by Marriott entices with gorgeous decor, an outdoor pool, a 24-hour gym, and a hot tub.

 Panguitch, Utah - Roads and Destinations